Angela

 and precursors was demonstrated by using transmission electron

-microscopy (TEM) (FIG. 2A) which shows staining of the virus with
+microscopy (TEM) (FIG. 2A) which shows staining of the virus

-changed to pH 10 and the temperature was raised to 80° C.,
+was changed to pH 10 and the temperature was raised to 80° C.,

 allowing for the hydrolysis and condensation of STO nanowires on

 the virus.
-The virus-templated STO nanowires were characterized by
+The virus-templated STO nanowires were characterized

-high resolution transmission electron microscopy (HRTEM) (FIG.
+by high resolution transmission electron microscopy (HRTEM)

 [0061] Biotemplated synthesis of STO was optimized in terms of